johanamagnusson/hpc_tma881/assignment1/report.markdown

 | col\_sum      | 3.269760 ms                          | 1.20576 ms                           | 531.859950 ms                         | 376.524280 ms                         |
 | fast\_col\_sum | 3.021940 ms                          | 0.992780 ms                          | 312.184540 ms                         | 118.912390 ms                         |

 Running the functions in different order gave different results due to cold cache.
-Therefore loops without timings were first run to make the chache hot and the measuerments non biased.
+Therefore loops without timings were first run to make the cache hot and the measurements non biased.
 As expected the -O3 flag performed better than -O0.
 That the function col\_sum performed worst was also expected.
 That is because the rows of the matrix are stored after each other in memory.
-The L1d cache for ozzy is 32kB and can therefore store four rows of the matrix at a time (sizeof(double)\*1000 = 8kB). col\_sum will as for one value from each row of the matrix at a time.
+The L1d cache for Ozzy is 32kB and can therefore store four rows of the matrix at a time (sizeof(double)\*1000 = 8kB). col\_sum will as for one value from each row of the matrix at a time.
 Since only four matrix rows are stored in L1d the rest of the matrix will be found in L2 and L3 and slow down the process of fetching data. row\_sum and fast\_col\_sum are faster because they are able to directly fetch the matrix values from L1 since they only use one matrix row at a time.
-With larger matrix size the time difference increases between the fast and the naive implementation of suming the columns.
+With larger matrix size the time difference increases between the fast and the naive implementation of summing the columns.
 This is because that even more data has to be fetched from memory of higher level.
-Even if all the resulst were antisipated, the time difference between the fast and naive implementations were expected to be larger since it takes 5 more clock cycles to fetch data from L3 than from L1.
+Even if all the result were anticipated, the time difference between the fast and naive implementations were expected to be larger since it takes 5 more clock cycles to fetch data from L3 than from L1.

-# Indirect adressing
+# Indirect addressing
 Running the program with O0 and O3 gives the following output:
 ```
 O0 (no optimization)